 - Other unseen conditions

-The University is committed to offering full support for any of these conditions that could affect your ability to perform on an equal level with your fellow students.
-Further information is available from the Disability Service.
+The University is committed to offering support for any of these conditions.
+Further information is availible from the Disability Service.

 For students with a mental health condition, such as depression, anxiety, schizophrenia or psychosis, support is available from the Mental Health Advisory Service.